donishadsmith/DEI-R-Workshop.github.io/Lesson 3 - Manipulating Dataframes using the Tidyverse & Conditional and Iterative Statements.md

 The **iteration variable** is a random variable that you choose.
 It is used to keep track of the current iteration of the loop, and its value changes with each iteration.

--`while(){}`: repeatedly executes a block of code as long as a certain condition is met.
+- `while(){}`: repeatedly executes a block of code as long as a certain condition is met.
 You can think of it as combining the evaluative aspect of an `if` statement and the repetitive/looping aspect of a `for` statement.
 If the logical expression returns TRUE, the block of code will keep executing.
 The looping stops when the logical expression returns `FALSE`.

 General structure: